C1anton/CommonLibSSE-NG-Template-Plugin/README.md

 # Quickstart
 Want a full guide?
 Checkout my [Full Installation Guide](https://github.com/Patchu1i/CommonLibSSE-NG-Template-Plugin/wiki/Installation-Guide) here.

+1. Setup `VCPKG_ROOT` system envrionment variable to point towards `"C:/path/to/vcpkg"`
+2. (optional) Setup `SKYRIM_MODS_FOLDER` system environment variable to point twards `"C:/path/to/Mod Organizer 2/mods/folder`"
+   > Not doing this will result in the DLL exporting to `"${CMAKE_SOURCE_DIR}/build"` instead.
+3. (optional) If using Visual Studio Code, Add `"C:/path/to/ninja/ninja.exe"` to your envrionment PATH.
-1. Using [Visual Studio Code](https://visualstudio.microsoft.com/) open the project folder with VSCode.
+4. Using [Visual Studio Code](https://visualstudio.microsoft.com/) open the project folder with VSCode.
-> Upon opening the project, Visual Studio Code should prompt you to install C++ and/or C++ Cmake Tools.
-Click yes to all of these options.
-This will install the necessary extensions Visual Studio Code needs to register and operate a CMake project.
-> The CommonLibSSE-NG Git submodule should automatically init and update on CMake configure.
+5. If prompted, install both C/C++ & CMake tools provided by Visual Studio Code.
-2. Select a configure preset
+6. Select a configure preset
 * Debug (MSVC) - Standard CXX debug compile parameters without Catch2 unit tests.
 * Debug with Catch2 (MSVC) - Same as above, but with additional Catch2 unit test libraries.
 * Release (MSVC) - Release version for distribution.

-Once the CMake configure is complete, all of your build files will be located in `/build`.
-Including CommonLibSSE-NG.
+7. Click `Build` and allow it time to compile.

 # Project Settings
-By default, the build settings will output the .dll into `/build/SKSE/Plugins/` unless you do one of the following:
+By default, the build settings will output the .dll into `"/build/SKSE/Plugins/"` unless you setup your `SKYRIM_MODS_FOLDER` as detailed above.
-* Setup an environment variable named `SKYRIM_MODS_FOLDER` pointing to your `Mod Organizer 2/mods/` directory where all your other mods are unpacked and installed.
-Doing this will output the plugin into `Mod Organizer 2/mods/TemplatePlugin/SKSE/Plugins` going forward.

-* Open `CMakeLists.txt` and under "Advanced CMake Configuration & Libraries" locate the `set(OUTPUT_FOLDER ...` options.
-Here you can modify the output format of `SKYRIM_MODS_FOLDER`, set your own `C:/path/to/folder`, or continue using `"${CMAKE_SOURCE_DIR}/build"`

 While you're inside the `CMakeLists.txt` file, you can change your plugin name at the top of the file.
 ```